-To ensure that the investments do not cause significant harm to any sustainable investment objectives, the Manager, together with other relevant Taaleri functions, has decided to consider all the mandatory principal adverse impact indicators set out in the RTS Annex I Table 1 with the investments.
+To ensure that the investment and the underlying Activities ("Targets") do not cause significant harm to any sustainable investment objectives, the Manager, together with other relevant Taaleri functions, has decided to consider all the mandatory principal adverse impact indicators set out in the RTS Annex I Table 1 with the Targets.
 In addition, to fully be aligned with the regulation and ensure not to cause significant harm to any of the objectives, one voluntary indicator from Table 2 and one voluntary from Table 3 are also taken into account.
 Therefore, a total of 16 different principal adverse indicators are continuously monitored and reported annually.
-The investments have undergone careful due diligence- and environmental impact assessments, where adverse impacts are assessed.
+The Targets have undergone careful due diligence- and environmental impact assessments, where adverse impacts are assessed.
 The voluntary indicators are chosen based on the materiality analysis.
-The chosen indicators represent the investments' most relevant adverse impacts and are aligned with the Fund's strategy to reduce direct and indirect emissions.
+The chosen indicators represent the Targets' most relevant adverse impacts and are aligned with the Fund strategy to reduce direct and indirect emissions.